-As the SF teams were recovering from the bomb accident, Karzai's negotiators finalized an forces and the city of Kandahar.
+As the SF teams were recovering from the bomb accident, Karzai's negotiators finalized an agreement for the surrender of the Taliban the CIA and CENTCOM correctly speculated forces and the city of Kandahar.
 On 6 that UBL would make a stand along the north-December, the force began moving again toward the now open city.

-Meanwhile, to the southeast of Kandahar near the Pakistan border, on the night of 18
+Meanwhile, to the southeast of Kandahar near the Pakistan border, on the night of 18 quickly to provide weapons and food to support his army of close to 800 tribesmen.